TDIU and Permanent and Total Disability Requirements

 There is no VA benefits application for permanent and total disability.
 But if you believe that your total disability is unlikely to improve, and you have supporting evidence for this, you can write a letter to the VA requesting them to find you permanently and totally disabled.

-You should include medical evidence in your letter to support the request, including but not limited to medical reports, doctors’ notes, and treatment records.
+You should include medical evidence in your letter to support the request, including but not limited to the following:

-The VA may determine at the time you apply for benefits that you are permanent and totally disabled.
-Be prepared to support this claim in the event they don’t so designate you first.
+When determining eligibility for VA benefits, the VA may determine at the time you apply for benefits that you are permanently and totally disabled.
+Be prepared to support this claim if they don’t designate you like this at first.

 What Can Disability Law Group Do for Me?